Frequently asked questions

 We welcome contributions to the FAC from the Flinders University community.

-While the FAC is designed to be self-archiving, we appreciate that some assistance may be required.
-We offer training and demonstrations in contributing to the FAC, please contact us for more information.
+Library staff can assist with deposit requirements such as copyright checking.
+We also offer training and demonstrations in contributing to the FAC, please contact us for more information.

 If I add my work to the FAC, can I still publish or use it elsewhere?

 Yes.
-The FAC does not act as a publisher, it is only the online archive, and placing your work in it does not preclude you from using it elsewhere.
+The FAC does not act as a publisher, it is only an online archive, and placing your work in it does not preclude you from using it elsewhere.

 Yes.
-In fact, this is the NHMRC's preferred way of making your work publicly available, to comply with its funding requirements.
+In fact, this is the NHMRC's and ARC's preferred way of making your work publicly available, to comply with its funding requirements.
 Your research is preserved in a secure and stable format, accessible to the public, and involves no cost to you or the reader.
-More...
+Contast us for assistance.

 Can I add work to the FAC that has already been published?